Maia313/Maia313/README.md

 Hi, I'm `Maia` 👋 - a frontend developer.

 > 📱💻  I’m currently using mainly React & other JS libraries in my work.
-I work for Pocketlaw.
+I work for Pocketlaw - a legal tech company.

 > 🤓  I’m also into learning Vue, Nuxt, Next.js